-3. What exciting moment or moments have made you realize that you were really an “author”?
+3. What exciting moment or moments that made you realize that you were really an “author?”

 4. What do you do to spark up your creativity when you feel the well of inspiration is running dry?

 Annie (Libby): Sit down at the computer and write, write, write.
 I can’t get the juices going any other way, although most of it will get thrown out.
 I can sometimes salvage one paragraph in three pages.
 And I don’t necessarily write about the book we are working on at the time either.
 As I’ve already said, I go off on tangents.